KhUssef/E-commerce/README.md

 # a few keywords and comments regarding them :
 User :
-there are both a RightPassword and RightPassword_ methods for this class because I wanted to keep the password as private as possible which also explains the absence of the getter for this attribute also the username is just another attribute i added since u always find it in most apps and such I did consider adding an id for admins but that could make the creaion of accounts and login process way too slow
+there are both a RightPassword and RightPassword_ methods for this class because I wanted to keep the password as private as possible which also explains the absence of the getter for this attribute also the username is just another attribute I added since u always find it in most apps and such I did consider adding an id for admins but that could make the creation of accounts and login process way too slow

 customer :
 the couponCodes attribute for this class should have been of type Coupons, but instead it's of type ArrayList just in case an admin updates the discount for a coupon code there are no getters nor setters for any item from the shoppingCart to highlight the encapsulation of objects that should be private

 customerDatabase/AdminDatabase :
-the addUser method doesn't check for the existence of accounts in the database that is because that is accounted for in the adminLogin/customerLogin methods i thought it to be neater this way
+the addUser method doesn't check for the existence of accounts in the database that is because that is accounted for in the adminLogin/customerLogin methods I thought it to be neater this way

 Product :
 the keywords attribute is my way of implementing a dynamic search function. while realistically it would be better to have categories instead, for this project specifically it would make adding products a lot easier,